Island Hills Golf Club (269-467-7261)

 Michigan golf course review

-Expectations were high after talking with a couple of "regulars" in the parking lot at Island Hills Golf Club and Resort, prior to our review in early August.
-We had made the trip from
+Expectations were high after talking with a couple of "regulars" in the parking lot at Island Hills Golf Club, prior to our review in early August.
+We had made the trip from Grand

-Grand Rapids to the River Country (a little over an hour and a half drive) to play what up to this point is our southern-most round of golf in our great golfing state of Michigan.
+Rapids to the River Country (a little over an hour and a half drive) to play what up to this point is our southern-most round of golf in our great golfing state of Michigan.
+Centreville is

-Centreville is located just east of Three rivers, a small community south of Kalamazoo, and about 10 minutes off US 131.
-"River Country's" landscape is graced with a number of
+located just east of Three rivers, a small community south of Kalamazoo, and about 10 minutes off US 131.
+"River Country's" landscape is graced with a number of golf courses -

-golf courses - with Island Hills topping the charts as the best in Southern Michigan.
-It has been selected as one of the top five public courses in the state by Golf Digest, and the
+with Island Hills topping the charts as the best in Southern Michigan.
+It has been selected as one of the top five public courses in the state by Golf Digest, and the five finishing

-five finishing holes have been recognized as the "five best finishing holes east of the Mississippi" (Michael Stewart - Golf Chicago).
-Craig Brass of the Michigan Publinxer Golf
+holes have been recognized as the "five best finishing holes east of the Mississippi" (Michael Stewart - Golf Chicago).
+Craig Brass of the Michigan Publinxer Golf Magazine covers

 After playing exceptional layouts all over Michigan, including St. Ives, Pilgrim's Run, Quail Ridge and Thornapple Pointe in the Grand Rapids area - we needed to be impressed.